-How to Access the “data/data” Folder in Android Devices Without Rooting
+Accessing Data/Data Folder on Android Devices Without Rooting

-How to Access the "data/data" Folder in Android Devices Without Rooting
+Accessing Data/Data Folder on Android Devices Without Rooting

-If your application is debuggable, you can use the run-as command in ADB shell to copy files to your computer:
+If your application is debuggable, you can utilize the run-as command through ADB (Android Debug Bridge) shell to copy data from the data/data directory.
+Here’s how:

 adb shell